-Geographic Connection to Pennsylvania: Philadelphia, Delaware County
+Geographic Connection to Pennsylvania: Drexel Hill, Delaware County

 Despite dying tragically in a plane crash at age 30, Jim Croce's music has left a lasting impression on the American musical landscape.

 Born in Philadelphia on January 10, 1943, Jim Croce was a singer/songwriter who was most famous for his albums Life and Times and You Don't Mess Around With Jim.
 The albums came out in the 1970s, and You Don't Mess Around With Jim was the only album of Croce's to reach number 1 on the Billboard charts.
 His first number one song, "Bad Bad Leroy Brown," came out just months before his death in a plane accident in Natchitoches, Louisiana, on September 20, 1973.